Bungee jumping: Early tethered jumping

-"Bungy" is the usual spelling in New Zealand and other countries.
+Braked rope sliding

+In 1963, Jim Tyson, a Sydney, Australia commando, slid down a catenary rope, from a cliff, across a Sydney-area river, braking with carpet, releasing mid-river, and swimming to an accessible river bank.

 Modern sport

 The first modern bungee jumps were made on 1 April 1979 from the 250 ft Clifton Suspension Bridge in Bristol, England, by David Kirke and Simon Keeling, members of the Oxford University Dangerous Sports Club, and Geoff Tabin, a professional climber who tied the ropes for the jump.
 The students had come up with the idea after discussing the "vine jumping" ritual of Vanuatu.
 The jumpers were arrested shortly after, but continued with jumps in the US from the Golden Gate Bridge and the Royal Gorge Bridge.
 The last jump was sponsored by and televised on the American programme That's Incredible, spreading the concept worldwide.
 By 1982, Kirk and Keelling were jumping from mobile cranes and hot air balloons.